briandconnelly/nicheconstruct/paper/04_discussion.md

 Niche construction and selective feedbacks
 Niche construction and other social interactions

+The production of public goods has played a central role in all of the results that we have presented.
+By enabling populations to reach larger sizes, these public goods have effectively increased the rate of evolution for these populations.
+As a result, larger populations are able to gain adaptations more quickly, both in response to their environment and the environmental changes brought about by niche construction.
+Additionally, these larger populations more effectively "export" their niche.
+As more individuals migrate to neighboring patches, these emigrants exert greater selective pressure.
+Here, we examine how population size and migration rate influence these processes.

 ## Public Goods

 TODO: merge this in with the "Cooperative Niche Construction" section [TEST](Coopeative Niche Construction)